SAP-samples/teched2025-IN162/intro/intro1/README.md

 # Scenario Introduction

-This session scenario helps you to learn and apply real-time vector grounding by connecting structured data to an LLM using a **SAP Hana Cloud vector database, SAP Integration Suite and SAP Integration Suite, advanced event mesh**.
+This session scenario helps you to learn and apply real-time vector grounding by connecting structured data to a LLM using a **SAP Hana Cloud vector database, SAP Integration Suite and SAP Integration Suite, advanced event mesh**.
 You’ll see how updates to the data can instantly influence the model’s responses, keeping them current and contextually accurate.
 By the end, you’ll build an end-to-end, event-driven flow that reacts to **new sales order events from SAP S/4HANA Cloud and new support case events from SAP Service Cloud Version 2**, providing the context to AI assistant in real time.

 ## Business Scenario
 Assume your organization uses an **AI-powered Customer Success Digital Assistant**.
 The assistant helps customer success managers prepare for customer meetings by **highlighting and summarizing the latest sales orders and support tickets**, and by suggesting key talking points.
 To ensure accurate, up-to-date context, the assistant needs real-time access to sales order and support ticket data.
 And for this we will leverage event-driven integration pattern to deliver real-time grounding data, equipping AI system's with the latest business context to make informed and accurate decisions.